togarha/python_geotag/README.md

 ### Map not displaying
 - **OpenStreetMap**: Should work without any configuration
+- **ESRI World Imagery**: Free satellite imagery, should work without any configuration
 - **Google Maps**:
   - Verify API key is correctly set in `templates\index.html`
   - Check that Maps JavaScript API is enabled in Google Cloud Console
   - Ensure API key has no restrictions blocking localhost
-- Try switching to the other map provider using the dropdown
+- Try switching to another map provider using the dropdown
+- If switching providers shows grey areas, navigate away and back to the view to refresh

 ### Server errors
 - Check Python version (3.11+ required)